mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 Great, that worked!
 But now we have a set of new issues:

 - ❌ Have to manually manage offset transforms for different types of weapons with varying proportions
-- ❌ Have to manually manage offset transforms for different uses cases (e.g. sheathed, unsheathed, left hand, right hand) etc.
+- ❌ Have to manually manage offset transforms for different uses cases etc.
 - ❌ Designers need to understand this new system.
 - ❌ Designers have to guesstimate where the correct transform on the mesh should be.